-Graduates of Castleton’s Psychology Program have successful careers in a variety of fields, including psychology, law, business, medicine and social work.
+- Multiple Career Pathways: Psychology graduates have successful careers in a variety of fields, including psychology, law, business, medicine, and social work.
 84% of Castleton graduates find employment within six months of graduation.

 - Human resource manager